Discovery-Software/objective-c-conventions/README.md

 ## Expressions

- * Don't access an ivar unless you're in `-init`, `-dealloc` or a custom accessor.
- * Use dot-syntax when invoking idempotent methods, including setters and class methods (like `NSFileManager.defaultManager`).
  * Use object literals, boxed expressions, and subscripting over the older, grosser alternatives.
  * Comparisons should be simple and implicit when possible:
   * Checking `!strlen(s)` is preferred to `strlen(s) == 0`.